voxel51/voxel51-docs/docs/index.md

 The FiftyOne Dataset Zoo provides a powerful interface for downloading datasets and loading them into FiftyOne.

-It provides native access to dozens of popular benchmark datasets, and it als supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub repositories or URLs.
+It provides native access to dozens of popular benchmark datasets, and it also supports downloading arbitrary public or private datasets whose download/preparation methods are provided via GitHub repositories or URLs.